-SECTION 7 HANDLING AND STORAGE

-Precautions for safe handling

-Safe handling ► Avoid unnecessary personal contact, including inhalation.
-Other information k Store in original containers

-Conditions for safe storage, including any incompatibilities

-Suitable containe ▶ Packaging as recommended by manufacturer.
-Storage incompatibility ▶ Avoid reaction with oxidising agents

-SECTION 8 EXPOSURE CONTROLS / PERSONAL PROTECTION

-Control parameters

-OCCUPATIONAL EXPOSURE LIMITS (OEL)

-INGREDIENT DATA

-EMERGENCY LIMITS

-Ingredient Material name TEEL-1 TEEL-2 TEEL-3 2,2,4-trimethyl-1,3-pentanediol monoisobutyrate Trimethyl-1,3-pentanediol monoisobutyrate, 2,2,4-; (Texanol) 13 mg/m3 140 mg/m3 840 mg/m3 Ingredient Original IDLH Revised II DLH 2,2,4-trimethyl-1,3-pentanediol Not Available Not Availa ble

-MATERIAL DATA

-Exposure controls

-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Personal protection Eye and face protection Safety glasses with side shields Chemical goggles.
-Skin protection See Hand protection below Hands/feet protection Wear general protective gloves, eg. light weight rubber gloves.
-The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
-Body protection See Other protection below Respiratory protection Not usually required.
+SECTION 7 HANDLING AND STORAGE Precautions for safe handling Safe handling Avoid unnecessary personal contact, including inhalation.
+Other information Store in original containers.
+Conditions for safe storage, including any incompatibilities Suitable container Packaging as recommended by manufacturer.
+Storage incompatibility Avoid reaction with oxidising agents SECTION 8 EXPOSURE CONTROLS / PERSONAL PROTECTION Control parameters OCCUPATIONAL EXPOSURE LIMITS (OEL) INGREDIENT DATA Not Available EMERGENCY LIMITS Ingredient Material name TEEL-1 TEEL-2 TEEL-3 2,2,4-trimethyl-1,3-pentanediol Trimethyl-1.3-pentanediol monoisobutyrate, 2.2.4-; (Texanol) 13 ma/m3 140 ma/m3 840 ma/m3 monoisobutyrate Ingredient Original IDLH Revised IDLH 2,2,4-trimethyl-1,3-pentanediol Not Available Not Available monoisobutyrate MATERIAL DATA Exposure controls Appropriate engineering Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard. controls Personal protection Safety glasses with side shields Eye and face protection Chemical goggles Skin protection See Hand protection below Wear general protective gloves, eq. light weight rubber gloves.
+Hands/feet protection The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+Body protection See Other protection below Not usually required.
 Where the concentration of vapours in the breathing zone approaches or exceeds the "Exposure Standards" respiratory protection is required.
-Type A Filter of sufficient capacity.

-Recommended material(s)

-GLOVE SELECTION INDEX

-Glove selection is based on a modified presentation of the:

-Forsberg Clothing Performance Index'.

-The effect(s) of the following substance(s) are taken into account in the computergenerated selection: RESENE LUMBERSIDER

-Material СРІ PE/EVAL/PE A
+Type A Filter of sufficient Respiratory protection capacity.
+Recommended material(s) Respiratory protection GLOVE SELECTION INDEX Selection of the Class and Type of respirator will depend upon the level of Glove selection is based on a modified presentation of the: breathing zone contaminant and the chemical nature of the contamina Forsberg Clothing Performance Index'.
+The effect(s) of the following substance(s) are taken into account in the computer-Protection Factors (defined as the ratio of contaminant outside and inside the mask) may also be important. generated selection: RESENE LUMBERSIDER Maximum gas/vapour Required minimum concentration present in air p.p.m.
+Respirator Full-Face Respirator Material СРІ (by volume) A-AUS / PE/EVAL/PE A up to 10 1000 Class1 A-AUS / Class CPI - Chemwatch Performance Index up to 50 1000 1 A: Best Selection up to 50 5000 Airline B: Satisfactory; may degrade after 4 hours continuous immersion up to 100 5000 A-2 C: Poor to Dangerous Choice for other than short term immersion up to 100 10000 A-3 NOTE: As a series of factors will influence the actual performance of the glove, a final .
+100+ Airline selection must be based on detailed observation. -

-- CPI Chemwatch Performance Index - A: Best Selection - B: Satisfactory; may degrade after 4 hours continuous immersion - C: Poor to Dangerous Choice for other than short term immersion as 'feel' or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
+Where the glove is to be used on a short term, casual or infrequent basis, factors such as 'feel' or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
 A qualified practitioner should be consulted.